Top-ranked Novak Djokovic spends religious day in detention - NewsBreak

 They mixed with human rights advocates who were there more to highlight the plight of other longer-term people in detention, many who have long complained about their living conditions and exposure to the coronavirus in the pandemic.

-A day after both the prime minister and the home affairs minister said it was the responsibility of each traveler to have their visa documents in order, it seemed to dawn on people locally that whatever mistakes happened in the process, one of the highest-profile athletes in the world was in detention.
+A day after both the prime minister and the home affairs minister said it was the responsibility of the individual to have their visa documents in order, it seemed to dawn on people locally that whatever mistakes happened in the process, one of the highest-profile athletes in the world was in detention.

+The Australian Broadcasting Corp. reported later Friday that Renata Voracova, a 38-year-old doubles player from the Czech Republic, had her visa canceled and was taken to the same hotel where Djokovic is staying.
+Tennis Australia and Australia's Home Affairs department did not immediately respond to calls for confirmation.

-Djokovic flew to Australia confident he had everything he needed to compete.
-He had been approved by the Victoria state government for a medical exemption to the tournament's vaccination rules based on the details he supplied to an independent panel of medical experts, and as per Tennis Australia guidelines.
+Djokovic flew to Australia confident he had everything he needed to compete, given he had been approved by Victoria state government for a medical exemption.

-Attention is moving away from Djokovic’s vaccination status — a touchy topic in a city where residents spent 256 days across 2020 and '21 under severe restrictions on movements and gatherings — and onto questions about how the nine-time Australian Open champion could have wound up in this situation.
+Attention is moving away from Djokovic’s vaccination status — a touchy topic in a city where people spent so long in lockdown and were subject to harsh travel restrictions — and onto questions about how the nine-time Australian Open champion could have wound up in this situation.

-Even some who have been critical of Djokovic in the past are now seemingly in his corner.
+Even some who have been critical of Djokovic in the past are now in his corner.

 "Look, I definitely believe in taking action, I got vaccinated because of others and for my mums health, but how we are handling Novak's situation is bad, really bad," Nick Kyrgios, an Australian player and outspoken critic of some of Djokovic's opinions on vaccinations, posted on Twitter.
 "This is one of our great champions but at the end of the day, he is human.
 Do better."

+"Thank you dear people, all around the world for using your voice to send love to my husband," she posted on Twitter.
+"I am taking a deep breath to calm down and find gratitude (and understanding) in this moment for all that is happening."

 Critics of the medical exemptions have said if there were no loopholes, then nobody would be in Djokovic's position right now.
-And while players have sympathized with Djokovic's situation, some have said getting vaccinated would have prevented any drama.
+And while players have sympathized with Djokovic's situation, some have said getting vaccinated would have prevented the problems.

 Djokovic has been a vaccine skeptic, and has declined to acknowledge if he's had shots for COVID-19, but there can't be any doubt he traveled to Australia believing his paperwork was all in order.